Common Factors the Affect Weight

 Meeting these measurements indicates a generally good level of fitness in terms of strength and endurance.
 Exceeding these numbers is great, and just because you’re beyond these figures doesn’t mean you should stop.
 You can use the number of pushups you’re capable of doing as a measure to track progress.
 To keep track of fitness progress, track your weekly pushup count and record it.
 Being able to do more pushups each week can help you track your improvements in strength and endurance.

 - Situp Test: In addition to the pushup test, Mayo Clinic recommends using the situp test as a general way to assess your muscular strength and endurance.
-This test measures how many situps you can do in one minute, with one full upright position being counted as one situp.
+This test measures how many situps you can do in one minute.
+One full upright position being counted as one situp.
 Based on Mayo Clinic’s standards, the following are good fitness measurements for men and women, based on age:

 These numbers are a good goal to work toward, and–like above–if you already exceed these figures, it’s still good to measure them each week to keep track of your continuously improving strength and endurance fitness.
 The Mayo Clinic also advises, however, that pushup count may be a more accurate indicator of fitness level.